shenwei356/kmcp/docs/tutorial/profiling/index.md

  1. ref,                Identifier of the reference genome
  2. percentage,         Relative abundance of a reference
  3. score,              The 90th percentile of qCov of uniquely matched reads
- 4. fragsFrac,          Genome fragments fraction
+ 4. chunksFrac,         Genome chunks fraction
- 5. fragsRelDepth,      Relative depths of reference fragments
+ 5. chunksRelDepth,     Relative depths of reference chunks
- 6. fragsRelDepthStd,   The strandard deviation of fragsRelDepth
+ 6. chunksRelDepthStd,  The strandard deviation of chunksRelDepth
  7. reads,              Total number of matched reads of this reference
  8. ureads,             Number of uniquely matched reads
  9. hicureads,          Number of uniquely matched reads with high-confidence